dr-aryone/freecodecamp-exercises/README.md

 2/20 Finished all the intermediate proejcts in FCC.
 Found out there is beta version of FCC :)

 2/21 Started HackerRank

+2/22 I don't have to make updates to this text file anymore.
+Any acitivities on github count!